HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Neural networks and their architecture

-To mitigate these changes, so called ensemble learning methods can be used, where essentially the same network, i.e., with fixed architecture and hyper-parameters, is trained with different initialization and the predictions are combined afterwards.
+To mitigate these changes, so-called ensemble learning methods can be used, where essentially the same network, that is, with fixed architecture and hyper-parameters, is trained with a different initialization and the predictions are combined afterwards.
 We performed such tests for a few given setups, predicted the 14 parameters with each network, and compared their average to the ground truth on the test set.
-In our case, this did not help to eliminate outliers and decrease the scatter, which prove the similarity of the networks regardless of the initialization.
+In our case, this does not help to eliminate outliers and decrease the scatter, which proves the similarity of the networks regardless of the initialization.